dickinson-comp378-jm/web/exams.md

 The exam can be downloaded from Moodle via a link that will become active five minutes before the start of the exam.

-The lab requires use of the [Southwind](sql/southwind.sql) database.
+The exam requires use of the [Southwind](sql/southwind.sql) database.

 The instructor will be available to answer questions about the exam in person, in the regular classroom, for the first 75 minutes of the